What Are the Options for Heroin Addiction Treatment?

 2. Medications

-Commonly prescribed medications for heroin addiction include methadone, buprenorphine and naltrexone.
-This type of treatment helps minimize physical symptoms of dependence on heroin and aids in relapse prevention.
+Commonly prescribed medications for heroin addiction include methadone, buprenorphine, and naltrexone.
+This type of treatment helps minimize physical symptoms of dependence on heroin and aids in relapse prevention or opioid use disorder.
+(5)

 3. Behavioral Therapies

-With these therapies, individuals can develop new coping skills and strategies to better manage cravings and triggers.
-These therapies can also assist care providers in managing underlying mental health issues.
+With these therapies, individuals can develop new coping skills and strategies to manage cravings and triggers better.
+These therapies can also assist care providers in managing underlying mental health issues and offering emotional support.

-Contingency management is an effective behavioral treatment that offers motivational incentives, like vouchers or minor cash rewards for positive behaviors like remaining drug-free.
-This approach to addiction recovery becomes even more successful when combined with medication.
+Contingency management is an effective behavioral treatment that offers motivational incentives, like vouchers or minor cash rewards, for positive behaviors like remaining drug-free.
+This approach to addiction recovery becomes even more successful when combined with medication and getting rid of stressors in a patient’s life.

 4. Aftercare

 Aftercare is an important part of heroin addiction treatment.
-Aftercare can include ongoing therapy, support groups, case management and medication-assisted treatment (MAT).
-These services provide additional support to individuals in recovery as they adjust to life after completing treatment.
+Aftercare can include ongoing therapy, support groups, family therapy, case management, and medication-assisted treatment (MAT).
+These services provide additional support to individuals in recovery as they adjust to life after completing inpatient or outpatient treatment.

-According to a study published in the National Library of Medicine, individual, family, social, genetic, environmental and peer-related factors are associated with heroin addiction prognosis.
+According to a study published in the National Library of Medicine, individual, family, social, genetic, environmental, and peer-related factors are associated with heroin addiction prognosis.
+(8)

 Those with a robust support system, excellent impulse control, and beneficial genetic predispositions will likely experience more positive health outcomes.